-This scheme will transform an underused and poor-quality industrial estate in north east London into a thriving neighbourhood of around 490 new homes, 520 student rooms and community and commercial space.
+This scheme transforms an underused and poor-quality industrial estate in north east London into a thriving neighbourhood of around 499 new homes, 517 student rooms and community and commercial space.e will transform an underused and poor-quality industrial estate in north east London into a thriving neighbourhood of around 490 new homes, 520 student rooms and community and commercial space.

 Flats and maisonettes are laid out around semi-private courtyards, with affordable homes for families located in a single terrace of three- and four-bedroom houses and maisonettes with large private outdoor spaces.

-On the south east corner of the site and fronting onto Blackhorse Lane, a four-to six-storey block will house retail and cafes on the ground floor with student accommodation above and arranged around a central courtyard.
+Fronting onto Blackhorse Lane, a four-to six-storey block contains retail and cafes on the ground floor with student accommodation above and arranged around a central courtyard.

 The new buildings take their cue from surrounding industrial warehouses and waterside wharfs, and include features such as sawtooth form rooflines and loading bay proportioned balconies.